Birendra Prasad Mahato

-Birendra Prasad Mahato is a Nepalese politician, belonging to the People's Socialist Party, Nepal currently serving as the member of the 2nd Federal Parliament of Nepal.
+Birendra Prasad Mahato is a Nepalese politician, belonging to the People's Socialist Party currently serving as a member of the 2nd Federal Parliament of Nepal.
 In the 2022 Nepalese general election, he won the election from Siraha 4 (constituency).
 He had previously served as a member of the 2nd Constituent Assembly from the party list of Madheshi Jana Adhikar Forum.